 “One of the main things I have been telling people is just be personable and tell your story,” says Carey.
 “A lot of people being canvassed have not met gay people before.
 It is a person standing on the doorstep saying: ‘I live up the road and I’m gay and this is about me, about real local people with the same hopes and aspirations as you.’
 “Making that personal connection can really change people’s opinions.
 It’s no longer an abstract question about human rights.
 There is nothing more powerful about that personal story and the reason why they are seeking a Yes vote.”

 Given what’s happened, I sincerely hope the Yes campaign hasn’t been hurt by the lie LaCour seems to have perpetrated.
 I don’t know what his internal state of mind was like while all this was going on.
 Perhaps he meticulously planned the whole thing with malice aforethought and was intending to laugh all the way to Princeton.
 Or perhaps he was more like an undergraduate plagiarist who suddenly finds, to his horror, that his copied paper has won a university prize.
 It doesn’t much matter to me.
 But social science can have real consequences for people’s lives—even if in this case I hope it does not.
 At this point the polls look pretty good for the Yes side.
-But it would be bitter indeed if a referendum campaign on an issue like this were to founder, or even become a close-run thing, because its organizers tried in good faith to rely on the work of a fraud.All Posts by Date · All Posts by Category
+But it would be bitter indeed if a referendum campaign on an issue like this were to founder, or even become a close-run thing, because its organizers tried in good faith to rely on the work of a fraud.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader